operator-playground-io/Keycloak-Operator-tile/tutorials/secure-node-application.md

 ### Introduction

 The sample application we have considered here is a Node.js application which is deployed as a microservice.
+Any unauthenticated user will be able to access the Home page.
+The regular users will be able to access only the 'Posts' page and the administrators will be able to access both the 'Posts' and the 'Users' pages.
 The example also uses Skaffold tool which handles the workflow for building, pushing and deploying an application, allowing the developer to focus on writing the code.

 ### Code Structure